weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-clip.md

 You have three options to select your desired model:

 1. **Use [any of our pre-built clip model containers](#pre-built-images).** These model containers are pre-built by us, and packed in a container.
 (If you think we should support another model out-of-the-box [please open an issue or pull request here](https://github.com/weaviate/weaviate/issues)).
-2. **Use any SBERT Clip model from HuggingFace Model Hub.** [Click here to learn how](#option-2-use-any-publically-available-huggingface-model).
+2. **Use any SBERT CLIP model from Hugging Face Model Hub.** [Click here to learn how](#option-2-use-any-publicly-available-hugging-face-model).
 The `multi2vec-clip` module supports any CLIP-based transformer model compatible with `SentenceTransformers`.
 3. **Use any private or SBERT Clip model.** [Click here to learn how](#option-3-custom-build-with-a-private-or-local-model).
 If you have your own CLIB-based `SentenceTransformers` model in a registry or on a local disk, you can use this with Weaviate.

 ## Option 1: Use a pre-built transformer model container